Remo Mancini: Corporate career

-In 2006 he was appointed to the Board of Advisors of Watts Energy, a Michigan-based energy company focused on renewable wind energy.
+In 2006, he was appointed to the board of advisors of Watts Energy, a Michigan-based energy company focused on renewable wind energy.

-In 2007, Mancini was elected Chairman of the Board of the Windsor-Essex Development Commission (WEDC), a not-for-profit corporation that seeks to "maximize economic diversity, growth and prosperity" in Windsor and Essex.
+In 2007, Mancini was elected chairman of the board of the Windsor-Essex Development Commission (WEDC), a not-for-profit corporation that seeks to "maximize economic diversity, growth and prosperity" in Windsor and Essex.
 In March 2008, Mancini was appointed Acting Interim Executive Officer, making Mancini the WEDC's fifth CEO in five years.
-Mancini resigned, along with the entire WEDC Board of Directors in March 2009 due to political interference after publicly stating such interference was contrary the principles under which the Dev.
+Mancini resigned, along with the entire WEDC Board of Directors in March 2009 due to political interference after publicly stating such interference was contrary to the principles under which the Dev.
 Com. was established.